laila-chammaa/realtime-chat-app/README.md

 new: used github actions to automate build, and to test before integrating changes

+new: made an desktop ver using electron https://github.com/laila-chammaa/electron-chat-app

 larger scale project with 7 components, each with css file, used modern project structure

 used state hooks and props for data flow